 Entrance Requirements: Students may enter the program fall, winter, spring or summer quarter.
-A placement test must be completed prior to starting the program.
+In order to start this program, the placement process must be completed through the Testing Center.
+Visit wwcc.edu/placement for more information.

 Other Information: The Agriculture Science program is part of the Tech-Prep consortium in the state of Washington.
 Tech-Prep credits from specific high school studies can be awarded for selected courses.
 Contact your local school counselor or WWCC for more information.
 Students considering transferring should consult with an advisor in the agriculture department prior to taking courses for transfer credit.
 Program scholarships are available each year to assist students.
 Contact a program advisor to obtain an application or for more information.